Summer Series Part 4: Updated May 2019

-Thank goodness she was not pregnant, but if YOU are pregnant, I would strongly advise avoiding the Caribbean, South America and other places where Zika is prevalent.
+Yes, if you’re pregnant, the CDC still advises against traveling to the Caribbean, South America and other places where Zika is prevalent.
 Your partner should also avoid these areas if you are pregnant or planning on becoming pregnant, as Zika can be transmitted sexually as well (though not nearly as common).

-In essence, the testing performed by Consumer Reports discovered that the most effective repellents against the Aedes species are the usual suspects: DEET, Picaridin, and lemon eucalyptus, which can be found in the products we’ve always recommended such as Naturapel, OFF! and Repel Lemon Eucalyptus (see below).
+If you are planning to travel to a place where Zika is spreading, the most effective repellents against the Aedes species (the ones that carry the virus) are the ones we recommend anyway: DEET, Picaridin and lemon eucalyptus, which can be found in the products we’ve always recommended below such as Naturapel, OFF! and Repel Lemon Eucalyptus (see below).

 Ticks are nasty little suckers that can cause fun diseases like Lyme disease and Rocky Mountain spotted fever.
 Caused by the bacterium Borrelia burgdorferi, Lyme is transmitted through the bite of infected deer ticks (aka blacklegged ticks).